miruml/docs/api/models/client/docs/CreateGitHubSourceArtifact.md

 NewCreateGitHubSourceArtifactWithDefaults instantiates a new CreateGitHubSourceArtifact object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAllowDuplicate

+`func (o *CreateGitHubSourceArtifact) GetAllowDuplicate() bool`

+GetAllowDuplicate returns the AllowDuplicate field if non-nil, zero value otherwise.

+### GetAllowDuplicateOk

+`func (o *CreateGitHubSourceArtifact) GetAllowDuplicateOk() (*bool, bool)`

+GetAllowDuplicateOk returns a tuple with the AllowDuplicate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowDuplicate

+`func (o *CreateGitHubSourceArtifact) SetAllowDuplicate(v bool)`

+SetAllowDuplicate sets AllowDuplicate field to given value.

 ### GetCommitSha